techieyann/strapi/packages/providers/upload-aws-s3/README.md

 - `provider` defines the name of the provider
 - `providerOptions` is passed down during the construction of the provider. (ex: `new AWS.S3(config)`).
 [Complete list of options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property)
+  - `cdn` is an optional field to set a CDN URL, likely cloudfront
 - `actionOptions` is passed directly to the parameters to each method respectively.
 You can find the complete list of [upload/ uploadStream options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property) and [delete options](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#deleteObject-property)

 See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).